 Students are exposed to increasing complexity in architectural space through the mining of conceptual organizing logics of design via cumulative exploration of modules and units.
 Programming, contextual and environmental prompts, regulating principles, circulation and urban networks, and systems of assembly become formative drivers through an investigation of housing (habits, habitats, and inhabitations).
-Prerequisite: ARCH 583 Graduate Studio 1: Spaces Within Spaces.

-ARCH 587 GRADUATE STUDIO 3: INFRASTRUCTURE 6 UNITS
+ARCH 587 GRADUATE STUDIO 3: INFRASTRUCTURE

-Systemic understanding of architecture is broadened through examination of the architectural object as a microcosm of an ever-expanding context, of a community or city as recycled.
+Pre-requisites: ARCH 584: Graduate studio 2: Living Organizations, or Advanced Placement Systemic understanding of architecture is broadened through examination of the architectural object as a microcosm of an ever-expanding context, of a community or city as recycled.
 Building is introduced as infrastructure and infrastructure as intervention within ecology, land- and urban-scape, site, and territory.
-Prerequisite: ARCH 584 Graduate Studio 2: Living Organizations or advanced placement.